 Solar radiation and the presence of GHGs in Earth's atmosphere play a large role in the temperature of the planet.
 Solar radiation passes through the atmosphere and warms Earth's surface.
-Naturally occurring GHGs, such as CO2, CH4 and even water vapor (H2O) create an insulating layer in the atmosphere, which helps prevent the heat from escaping Earth.
-This makes it possible for the Earth to be warm enough to sustain life.
+Naturally occurring GHGs, such as CO_2 , CH_4 and even water vapor (H2O) creates an insulating layer in the atmosphere, which helps prevent the heat from escaping Earth.
+This makes the Earth warm enough to sustain life.

-This guidance contains methodologies which may be used to calculate the sequestration or forfeiture (loss) of sequestration of CO2 that occurs when the use of a parcel of land is changed for NEPA reviews.
+This guidance contains methodologies which may be used to calculate the sequestration or forfeiture (loss) of sequestration of CO_2 that occurs when the use of a parcel of land is changed for NEPA reviews.
 An example of a land use change is when a parcel of grassland becomes a forestland through the planting of trees.